Welcome to Dylan Days

 “Missing Family Members” by Jenna Rodrigues of Hartwick College in Westbrook, Maine

-“Missing Charms” by Rebecca DiSomma of Oak Park High School in Oak Park, IL.
+“Missing Charms” by Rebecca DiSomma of Oak Park and River Forest High School in Oak Park, IL.

 Other finalists included Karissa Dohm of Reedsburg, Wisconsin; Latroy Robinson of Oak Park, Illinois; and Junyoung (Joon) Choi of New York.